What is The L-1 Visa?

 Premium Processing

-All visas that use the I-129 or I-140 petition forms are eligible for premium processing.
-This feature can shorten your L-1 processing time from upwards of six months to just 15 calendar days.
+Premium processing can shorten your L-1 processing time to just 15 business days.
 If the USCIS fails to process your petition in the allotted time, then your employer will have their fee refunded.

 While premium processing does not ensure that your petition will be approved, it may be a convenient tool to use if you need to enter the U.S. as soon as possible.
 Speak with your L-1 visa lawyer to learn if this service would work with your case.